vglazer/USRA/subgraph_finding/README.md

 ## Connecting ggen directly to sub_search

-Alternatively, you can pipe the output of `ggen` directly into `sub_search` - **after filtering out everything but the adjacency matrix** - and either dump the results to standard output or redirect them to a file, like so (1-step approach):
+Alternatively, you can pipe the output of `ggen` directly into `sub_search` - **after filtering out everything but the graph** - and either dump the results to standard output or redirect them to a file, like so (1-step approach):

 ```
 (echo 100 8 0 0  60 100 25 4 1  0; echo "2 100 0 600 2  0 0  0" | ./bin/ggen | grep '\-1$') | ./bin/sub_search